publicmoney/bitcoin-rs/README.md

-# A Bitcoin client written in Rust.
+# A ₿itcoin client written in Rust.

 Forked from https://github.com/paritytech/parity-bitcoin at the end of 2019.